john-itcsolutions/cheirrs/README.md

 `juju add-relation easyrsa etcd`

-`juju deploy cs:~containers/docker-91`

-`juju add-relation easyrsa docker`

-This ("docker") is a subordinate application which provides a docker container runtime for charms that need one.
+There is no 'docker' charm as yet.
+This will be started from the process of running the smart-web charm itself.
+The etcd charm will remain blocked until the smart-web charm has brought in the various components of TLS authentication, certification and PKI services, between servers and clients (ie between publishers and subscribers, or "providers" and "requirers" in Juju).

-Now, we need to begin to construct the smart-web charm, layer by layer.
-There are fundamentally 3 stages in the layers: first is the base layer with any of the provided base charms for this layer.
-We choose not code this layer.
-But before this we require the charm tools:
+Now, we need to begin to construct the smart-web charm, layer by layer, before we can build it.
+There are fundamentally 3 stages in assembling the layers: first is the base layer with any of the provided base charms for this layer.
+We choose, not code, this layer.
+The second stage consists of "interfaces", which we likewise choose, to satisfy our requirements, such that the coding revolves around the relations and hooks to be brought to life in response to planned changes in the model environment as a charm is started and begins relating to its providers and requirers.
+The third stage is the building and packaging of the actual charm (a docker-based charm, in our case) But before this we require the charm tools:

 `sudo snap install charm --classic`